Hud (surah): 80-84 Homosexuality

-Verses 11:80-84 confirms the Biblical account of homosexuality as being the crime of Lot's people.
+Verses 11:80-84 describes homosexuality as being the crime of Lot's people.
 Angels descend to protect Lot and his daughters, and the city is destroyed by a stone rain.
 Lot's wife perishes as well.

 85-95 The prophet Shu'aib sent to Midian

 Verse 11:85-95 deal with the prophet Shu'aib sent to Midian.
 Once more, the people ignore the prophet's warnings; this time, Shu'aib reminds the people of the fate of the people of Noah, Hud, Saleh, and Lot.
 It doesn't work, and the people spare Shu'aib from death by stoning only.
 This is because he comes from a powerful clan.
 Shu'aib and those who believe are rescued by God.
 Afterward, the unbelievers "[were] seized by a punishment from heaven, and lay overturned in their homes in the morning as though they had not dwelt there at all."